Technical Directive 032026.2

 Example

-If Red Bull Racing's bid for Mapa is accepted by Ferrari, then it would be the Driver who is leading on points at Red Bull Racing that will be traded for Mapa (assuming Mapa is leading on points at Ferrari).
+If Red Bull Racing's bid for Mapa is accepted by Ferrari, then the specific Driver attached to Red Bull's winning bid package (e.g., Eranga) will be traded for Mapa.

 Bid > Selling Constructor's ROFR Amount